 - University of Wollongong

 - Macquarie University

-In addition the students will visit three engineering sites (site tours) and attend a careers day with engineering professionals, providing the students with the ability to ask an engineer details questions to assist them in their future studies.
+In addition, the students will visit four engineering sites (site tours) and attend a careers event with engineering professionals, providing the students with the ability to ask an engineer questions to assist them in their future studies.

-Engineers Australia Autumn School is proudly sponsored by Cochlear
+Engineers Australia’s Autumn School of Engineering is proudly supported by Cochlear.

 If you have any questions please contact:

 What is Engineering?
 It’s a common question we want you to discover the answer to.
 Come explore the possibilities of engineering at UTS plus get to know our new home, purpose-built to give you an all-rounded education.